msrxse/loginflow/README.md

 - [] TODO n20: Make a better representation of the LoggIn state that persist a browser refrest.
 - [] TODO n19: Make Dashboard a protected page, accessible only by logged in users.
-- [] TODO n18: When on Dashboard, nav changes Register/Login buttons for a loggout button.
 - [x] TODO n17: Setup testing environment: Jest and Enzyme.
 - [x] TODO n16: Users have access to protected page called DashBoard after LoggIn/Register.
 - [x] TODO n15: Refactor DashBoard/Loggout buttons.